raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 As Meg tries to help Christine calm down, she is sternly reminded by her mother Madame Giry that as a dancer, she must "go and practice" at once.
 Left alone, Christine returns to her dressing room, where she is visited by her old playfellow from long ago (along with someone else...?).

-### Little Lotte / The Mirror
+### Little Lotte

-In the dressing room, Christine receives a visit from Raoul, who brings with him a single, red rose.
-Together, they recount their fond memories of the past, especially how they used to "read to each other dark stories of the North" as Christine's father played the violin.
+In the dressing room, Christine receives a visit from Raoul, who brings with him a single red rose.
+Together, they recount their fond memories of the past and how they used to "read to each other dark stories of the North" as Christine's father played his fiddle.
 In particular, they recite the tale of Little Lotte:

 > **CHRISTINE:**<br>
 > "No what I love best, Lotte said,<br>